-The SMF exits capture all SMF records from all tasks in the system before they are written to the SMF log, that is, the MANx data sets.
+The SMF exits capture all SMF records from all tasks in the system before they are written to the SMF log, that is, the MANx data sets or the system logger LOGSTREAM.
 The records are passed unmodified to possible other SMF exits and subsequent SMF processing.
 Only SMF records specified in the active SMFPRMxx parmlib member can be captured by SMF exits.